PredunChoudhary/CoffeeHut_Frontend/discount_plans.md

 Note : Offers 2% extra discount on order upto $1000 on first purchase.
 Note : All the customers who gets the loyalty tag they are going to get Credit points in their “Coffehut_Wallet” while you can redeem these points in your next purchase and get more discount.

+#All the upcoming changes will be updated in New_Discounts branch.